Katerina N. Krohn '17, Gettysburg College

 Krohn, Katerina N., "The Environment and Civil War: Exploring the Relationship Between the Environmental Performance Index and Incidence of Internal Armed Conflict" (2015).
 Student Publications.
 Paper 392.

-Environmental Education Commons, Environmental Health and Protection Commons, Environmental Monitoring Commons, Environmental Policy Commons, Environmental Studies Commons, Military Studies Commons, Peace and Conflict Studies Commons, Political Science Commons, Sociology Commons
+Environmental Education Commons, Environmental Health and Protection Commons, Environmental Monitoring Commons, Environmental Policy Commons, Environmental Studies Commons, Military and Veterans Studies Commons, Peace and Conflict Studies Commons, Political Science Commons, Sociology Commons